paolobasso99/stage-manager/readme.md

 ## To do

-1. Fix emails
+1. GUI per relazionare sites and Notificable
-2. GUI per relazionare sites and Notificable
+2. Make guzzle async and queue the emails